The Advertising Agency Survival Guide. 2022 “Recession” Version.

 Chamath Palihapitiya is one of my most respected “advisors”.
 He has said that companies should be able to adjust and make new plans to survive 36 months.
 36!
 Yes.

-He says, think like this is another depression.
+He says, think like this is a form of depression.
 Whoa.
+Yikes.
 Are you ready?

 This is what I do know… If you want to be in the top 1/3, you can’t lose all or even some marketing energy or brand awareness.
-Why make your voyage back too uphill?
+Why make your voyage back to the land of happy clients too uphill?

 You will get my marketing recommendations below.
 But first, the big question.